 Her coach hung up and asked Mother if she could perform.
 Mother said yes, she could, and she did, singing her heart out for America and “the boys” on State Street, along with 20-25 others, many of whom were vocal students at Northwestern University.

-This photo from the Chicago Tribute shows the massive crowds.
+This photo from the Chicago Tribune shows the massive crowds.
 The city literally shut down.
 In the paper the next day, the following column tells more about the atmosphere.

 I never realized until I read this article that lights were dimmed to conserve resources during the war.